andreaskaris/blog/docs/openshift/analyzing-cni.md

 }
 ~~~

-Hence, this will use the plugins `bridge` and `host-local` from `/opt/bin/cni/`.
+The actual plugin binaries are `/opt/bin/cni/bridge` and `/opt/bin/cni/host-local`.

+### Creating a wrapper script

-Create a script in a temporary location:
+Create the wrapper script in a temporary location:
 ~~~
 f=$(mktemp)
 cat <<'EOF' > $f